Vegas Hotel Guide

 See full MGM Grand nightlife schedule →

-7. The Cromwell — Best Hotel for Afterparty Specialists
+7. The Vanderpump Hotel — Best Hotel for Afterparty Specialists

 Best for: Attendees who are specifically optimizing for Drai's After Hours and want to be on the Strip at the most central possible location.

-The Cromwell is the only boutique hotel on the Las Vegas Strip — 188 rooms in a building at the intersection of Las Vegas Boulevard and Flamingo Road, the geographic center of the Strip.
-Drai's Nightclub occupies the rooftop with Strip views, and Drai's After Hours runs in the basement from 1:00 AM to 10:00 AM.
-The after-hours program is the main reason to consider The Cromwell for EDC Week: if your plan involves attending EDC at the Speedway until 5:00 AM and then immediately transitioning to the most underground after-hours venue on the Strip until 10:00 AM, The Cromwell puts you 60 seconds from the door of Drai's After Hours after your shuttle returns.
+The Vanderpump Hotel (formerly The Cromwell) is the only boutique hotel on the Las Vegas Strip — 188 rooms in a building at the intersection of Las Vegas Boulevard and Flamingo Road, the geographic center of the Strip.
+Drai's Nightclub operates in the basement with a multi-room hip-hop and electronic format (Wednesday through Sunday from 10:30 PM), and Drai's After Hours runs in the same building from 1:00 AM to 7:00 AM Thursday through Sunday.
+The after-hours program is the main reason to consider The Vanderpump Hotel for EDC Week: if your plan involves attending EDC at the Speedway until 5:00 AM and then immediately transitioning to the most underground after-hours venue on the Strip until 7:00 AM or later, The Vanderpump Hotel puts you 60 seconds from the door of Drai's After Hours after your shuttle returns.

 See Drai's nightlife schedule →